wordofwarning/wordofwarning.org/current/2018-worksahead/index.md

 A girl, a guitar, and a message of hope… Sharing stories of her journey towards positivity and unapologetic defiance, *Fat Girl Singing* is an anthem of self-acceptance and a call to arms for those who simply don't fit the model.

 #### Vijay Patel
-The pulsing anxieties that occur within the Asperger's mind are unraveled… *Sometimes I Leave* explores the simple action to, but problematic mental preparation for, leaving.
+The pulsating anxieties that occur within the Asperger's mind are unraveled… *Sometimes I Leave* explores the simple action of, but problematic mental preparation for, leaving.
 It could be leaving something so simple.

 To get a feel for it, have a look at Works Ahead 2017's [programme](/archive/2017-worksahead).